how to describe yourself in a resume

 B. Reflective Practices

-Engaging in self-reflection helps align your self-description with your personal values and career goals.
-Taking time to evaluate past experiences, achievements, and challenges can improve your ability to clearly articulate who you are.
+Self-reflection helps align your self-description with your values and career goals.
+Taking time to evaluate past experiences, achievements, and challenges can improve your ability to articulate who you are clearly.
 Journaling, career assessments, or meditation can be helpful tools for refining how you describe yourself in both professional and personal settings.

 Cultural Considerations in Self-Description